 The river is 1,599 miles long, starting in Angola before flowing through Zambia to the border between Zambia, Namibia, Botswana and Zimbabwe.
 Victoria Falls lies close to where these four countries meet.
 The river then runs on the border between Zambia and Zimbabwe (where our trip takes place) before running through Mozambique and then finally entering the Indian Ocean.

 The Zambezi is home to a host of wildlife including crocodiles and hippos.
 African savannahs flank the river for much of its journey.
-In fact, the river flows through many national parks including Mana Pools National Park in Zimbabwe and Lower Zambezi National Park in Zambia.
+In fact, the river flows through many national parks including Mana Pools National Park in Zimbabwe as well as Lower Zambezi National Park and Mosi-Oa-Tunya National Park in Zambia.

 Which Zambezi River Canoeing Safari?